prashantdds/test-contracts/README.md

 10. Local DAO ownership can be transferred by `transferClusterDAOOwnership`.
 11. To check STACK tokens locked, use view function `balanceOfStackLocked(ClusterDAO address)`.
 To fetch ClusterDAO address use `subnetClusters[subnetId][clusterId].ClusterDAO` address.
 12. To withdraw STACK by DAO for cluster with role `WITHDRAW_STACK_ROLE` call `withdrawStackFromClusterByDAO`.
 Can be called if cluster performance is not upto mark.
-13. Incase subnet is delisted, withdraw STACK by `ClusterDAO`, call function `withdrawStackFromClusterForDelistedSubnet`.
+13. Incase subnet is delisted, withdraw STACK and NFT locked by calling function `withdrawClusterForDelistedSubnet` from  `ClusterDAO`.

 ### Subscription
 1. `subscribeNew` is called by wallet that wants to subscribe to the subnet.
 XCT balance should be added for MIN_TIME_FUNDS time period. computeRequired array needs to set for reqd compute.
 Application NFT will be minted and NFT id is returned.